 After that, you can use the CRO, to improve your site and get the most possible conversions.

-CRO involves testing multiple versions of different elements on your site (like buttons, forms, and calls to action) to judge which is the most effective method in converting your visitors.
+Furthermore, CRO involves testing multiple versions of different elements on your site (like buttons, forms, and calls to action) to judge which is the most effective method in converting your visitors.
 Then, you can implement the best version, and move on to testing another element.

-Social media involves Facebook, Twitter, Instagram, etc. It is very crucial to maintain your social media handles actively and with a good rep. They can come in very handy in attracting patients to your dentistry.
+Furthermore, social media involves Facebook, Twitter, Instagram, etc. It is very crucial to maintain your social media handles actively and with a good rep. They can come in very handy in attracting patients to your dentistry.